carterclairee/use-your-stash/README.md

 # Use Your Stash
-Use Your Stash is a full stack app that lets users keep track of crafting materials and patterns, and allows matching between the two to make the most of what users already have.
+Use Your Stash is a cosy full stack app that lets users keep track of crafting materials and patterns, and allows matching between the two to make the most of what users already have.

 ## Table of Contents